kgryte/rpo-dynamics/README.md

 The application should be listening on PORT 1337.
 If you have other applications using this port, you can change the port in `app/utils/server.js`.

-To ensure that local repository is uptodate, pull the remote repository which will merge any changes.
+To ensure that local repository is uptodate, pull the remote repository, merging any changes.

 ``` bash
 $ git pull origin master